 Even if family members cannot contribute financially, they can help investigate options for care.
-Organizations such as the Division of Consumer Affairs at the Ohio Department of Insurance, the Columbus Cancer Clinic and the American Cancer Society can guide families through the confusing maze of pre-approval requirements and other procedures.
-Patients can also request that their insurance company assign a case manager to help them deal with questions about benefits, home care and other options.
+Organizations such as the Division of Consumer Affairs at the Ohio Department of Insurance, the Columbus Cancer Clinic, and the American Cancer Society can guide families through the confusing maze of pre-approval requirements and other procedures.
+Patients can also request that their insurance company assign a case manager to help them deal with questions about benefits, home care, and other options.

 There are also alternatives for the uninsured: “You can work directly with the hospital and the clinic,” Blum says, to set up arrangements for treatments and a feasible payment plan.
-In certain instances, pharmaceutical companies provide drugs at greatly reduced cost for compassionate use.
+In certain instances, pharmaceutical companies provide drugs at a greatly reduced cost for compassionate use.

 With treatment and financial decisions made, day-to-day demands come forward.
 Patients must be taken to therapy and gotten home again; drugs must be administered and symptoms monitored.
 Caregivers may need to make time for training in certain home-care procedures.
 According to Bonanno, the average caregiver spends about 20 hours a week aiding the ill person, often in addition to a full-time job and doing the cooking and laundry.

-“”Despite all this,” Schmitt says, “people can return to their lives and settle into a normal routine.
+“Despite all this,” Schmitt says, “people can return to their lives and settle into a normal routine.
 It may be different from the ‘old’ normal routine, but it will enable a couple or family to live day-to-day with the comfort that comes from some measure of predictability.”

-Employed caregivers can begin integrating these changes into their life and developing a routine by taking advantage of the Family and Medical Leave Act.
+Employed caregivers can begin integrating these changes into their lives and developing a routine by taking advantage of the Family and Medical Leave Act.
 This law requires companies with 50 or more workers to provide up to twelve weeks of unpaid, job-protected leave to care for a seriously ill family member.
 Employee benefits are continued, and employers can allow an intermittent or reduced work schedule and can extend the leave.

 Adjusting to cancer can also test family relationships.
 “Some families are great in responding during a time of need, while in others, there’s a lack,” Rhoades says.
-For example, an elderly patient who lives alone may have more difficulty than someone with a spouse, children and siblings.
+For example, an elderly patient who lives alone may have more difficulty than someone with a spouse, children, and siblings.
 Members of some families are geographically far-flung.
 “Cancer can unify or divide a family,” Rhoades says, with the latter commonly occurring when one member-who usually lives the closest-becoming the primary caregiver.

 According to PLWC, a cancer diagnosis often shifts family dynamics.
-The caregiver may have to shoulder additional jobs, such as house and yard work and juggle finances.
+The caregiver may have to shoulder additional jobs, such as house and yard work, and juggle finances.
 If the patient can no longer work, the spouse may need to find a job.
 Add in caregiving, and the spouse or other family member may feel besieged.
 At the same time, the person with cancer can feel guilty for being a “burden” and frustrated by his or her dependence on others.